styluxlive/styluxlive.github.io/content/courses/hugo-blox/guide/formatting/media.md

 date: 2023-10-24
 ---

-[Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
-You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.
+[CkritBuilder Builder](https://ckritbuilder.com) is designed to give technical content creators a seamless experience.
+You can focus on the content and the CkritBuilder Builder which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.
+On this page, you'll find some examples of the types of technical content that can be rendered with CkritBuilder.

 ## Video